tsahyt/dhclingo/doc/slides/slides.md

 Many more can be found in [@falkner_industrial_2018]

 ::: notes
 @aschinger_optimization_2011 investigate the Partner Units Problem.
 A number of zones and sensors need to be managed by control units with limited resources.
 How to assign those elements to units?
+PUP is a well studied configuration benchmark.

 CB-CTT is about assigning lectures to time slots under a set of hard (e.g. room availability, curriculum conflicts) and soft constraints (room capacity, travel distance) arising from the domain in education.